Attention A T users. To access the menus on this page please perform the following steps.

 Director of Education Phone: 718-584-9000 ext.
 3844 Email: David.Kimhy@mssm.edu David Kimhy, PhD is the Director of Education for the VISN 2 MIRECC as well as an Associate Professor, the Director of the Experimental Psychopathology Laboratory, and the Program Leader for New Interventions in Schizophrenia at the Department of Psychiatry at the Icahn School of Medicine at Mount Sinai.

 Dr. Kimhy completed a 3-year NIMH-funded post-doctoral fellowship in schizophrenia research at the Department of Psychiatry at Columbia University.
 He also served as a Beck Institute Scholar at the Beck Institute for Cognitive Behavior Therapy.
-Following his post-doctoral training, he joined the Department of Psychiatry at Columbia University and The New York State Psychiatric Institute were he served as faculty for 12 years before joining Mount Sinai.
+Following his post-doctoral training, he joined the Department of Psychiatry at Columbia University and The New York State Psychiatric Institute were he served as faculty for 12 years before joining MIRECC and Mount Sinai.
 Dr. Kimhy’s research funding includes numerous grants from NIMH and the National Alliance for Research of Schizophrenia and Affective Disorders (NARSAD).

 Yulia Landa, PsyD, MS